freesky-edward/blogclub/tech/post/oslo_privsep.md

         else:
             return func(*args, **kwargs)
 ```
-With the transformation of the decorator any execute commands are been passed to the privsep daemon through ``linxu domain socket``.
+With the transformation of the decorator, any execute commands are been passed to the privsep daemon through ``linxu domain socket``.
 The daemon
 will keep listening to the socket, executing the client's commands until the parent process exits.